A book on ethics and philosophy of values

 suivre sur twitter

-All the same, we find this definition of contempt in the work of Hobbes: Those things which we neither desire nor hate, we are said to contemn 1.
+Nevertheless, Hobbes defines contempt as follows: Those things which we neither desire nor hate, we are said to contemn 1.

-Then he gives a materialistic explanation of it, in his usual way, related to vital movement: Contempt being nothing else but an immobility or contumacy of the heart in resisting the action of certain things; and proceeding from that the heart is already moved otherwise, by other more potent objects, or from want of experience of them 2.
+He then gives a materialist explanation, as he likes to do, by relating it to vital movement: Contempt being nothing else but an immobility or contumacy of the heart in resisting the action of certain things; and proceeding from that the heart is already moved otherwise, by other more potent objects, or from want of experience of them 2.

-Finally, he notes that contempt and hatred bring a different appreciation of objects: Whatsoever is […] the object of his hate and aversion [is called] evil; and of his contempt, vile and inconsiderable 3.
+Finally, he notes that contempt and hatred give rise to a different appreciation of objects on our part: Whatsoever is […] the object of his hate and aversion [is called] evil; and of his contempt, vile and inconsiderable 3.

-I would like to modify the Hobbesian definition as follows: I call contempt this feeling which is opposed both to love and to hatred, since love attributes a positive value to the object, hatred a negative one, whereas contempt deprives the object of any value, whether positive or negative.
-In this opposition, we see that each of these concepts is consistent and cannot be reduced to the other ones.
+I will modify the Hobbesian definition as follows: I will call contempt this feeling which is opposed to both love and hate, because love attributes a positive value to the object, hate a negative value, whereas contempt deprives the object of all value, whether positive or negative.
+Opposed in this way, we can see that each of these concepts is consistent and cannot be reduced to the other.

-If it were denied, viz. held that to tell our beloved: “you have no value”, or “you have a negative value” is love, then I ask what name must be given to the relation to the thing which consists in this assertion: “you have a great value”?
-And what is contempt?
-What does the contemptuous person say to the despised one?
+If we were to deny this, that is, if we were to maintain that saying to the beloved: "You have no value" or: "You have a negative value" is love, we would ask: what name then should be given to the relationship to the thing that says to him: "You have great value"? and what then is contempt?
+What does the despiser say to the despised?

-From this it may be inferred that whereas desire is compatible with the contempt of the desirable object, and even is necessarily associated to it (since desire never posits the value of the desired thing), love contains in itself the notion of respect for the beloved.
-By saying this I do not mean that there are two concepts, love and respect, necessarily related, but that there is only one concept: love, containing the meaning that we have wrongly assigned to another one – that of respect: the attribution of a great value to the beloved.
+From this we can perhaps deduce that while desire can be reconciled with contempt for the desirable, and is even necessarily associated with it (since desire never affirms the value of the desirable), love for its part necessarily contains within itself the notion of respect - that of the beloved.
+By this we do not mean that there are two concepts, love and respect, which are necessarily linked, but that there is only one and the same concept: love, which contains within itself the meaning of what we thought should be given to another concept - that of respect: attributing great value to the beloved.

 1. Leviathan, I, 6